oxi-dev0/Verlet.py/README.md

 - Show % in status bar for loading
 - Better and more comments in the code
 - Colour scheme, etc for visual aesthetic
+- New Stick and Point types (slider, motor, etc)
 ------------